facephi/sdk-mobile-documentation/docs/ios/Video_Call_Component.md

 ## 3. Start new operation

-When you want to perform a specific operation, in order to generate the associated information correctly in the platform, the **newOperation** command must first be executed.
+In order to generate the associated information correctly in the platform, the **newOperation** command must be executed first.

 <div class="note">
 <span class="note">:information_source:</span>